OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

-# Getting started with Office 365 APIs
+# Getting started with Microsoft Graph
-In this lab, you will investigate the O365 APIs.
+In this lab, you will investigate the Microsoft Graph.

 ## Prerequisites
 1. You must have an Office 365 tenant to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.

 ## Exercise 1: Create & Configure an MVC Web Application
-In this exercise you will create a new MVC web application to utilize the O365 APIs.
+In this exercise you will create a new MVC web application to utilize the Microsoft Graph.

 1. In Visual Studio, click **File/New/Project**.
 1. In the **New Project** dialog